What will I be able to do for the first 24 hours after my surgery?

 Although you may not choose to do so, it is anticipated that you will feel well enough to venture out shopping or go to lunch or dinner the same day as your surgery.
 A great many of our patients have done so and we hope that you will as well!
 We have many patients who travel to us from out of town and stay in local hotels.
 When I call my patients later in the day or evening after surgery, they are almost always out and about town!

 You may drive when driving does not cause pain and you can drive defensively.
 This may occur as soon as the next day if you have a car with power steering.
-We strongly do not recommend that you drive the same day as your surgery.
+We strongly recommend that you DO NOT drive the same day as your surgery.
 This is a general recommendation for anyone who has undergone a general anesthetic.